isomerpages/moe-queenstownsec/_departments/English Language and Literature.md

 <u>Amplifying student voice:</u>

-a)	Giving students a choice in the unit tasks they want to perform to demonstrate their learning gives students the confidence to take ownership over their own learning.
+a)	Giving students a choice in the unit tasks they want to perform to demonstrate their learning gives students the confidence to take ownership over their own learning. <br>
 b)	Creating a safe space in the classroom and school to encourage students to form and articulate their opinions.

 #### **Key Learning Experiences**